ReFlex+ Supercharger Boost Control Wiring and Software Setup

 (NOTE: A turbo setup would use setting 1 or 2 based on control preference)

 Next, we'll hop down to the BoostPID - Vehicle Speed X-Axis.
-Yes, we skipped over quite a few settings there, but they will have defaults in them that will be a good starting point as long as you started with the V6.3 BASE BIN.
+Yes, we skipped over quite a few settings there, but they will have defaults in them that will be a good starting point as long as you started with the V6.8x BASE BIN.

 Enter the Vehicle Speed range (MPH) in this table that you want to control boost across.
 In the case of the values shown in the table above, I'm looking to control the boost from 30 MPH to 100 MPH.
 Below 30 MPH we need to set boost at the lowest level possible, we want to modulate boost somewhere in the 30-100 mph range and above 100 MPH the tires on the car are capable of handling full boost, so no modulation required there.
 NOTE: this speed is based off front wheel speed so it won't go crazy if the rear wheels do start spinning, further stabilizing the boost control - it also means that boost will not increase in the dyno.
 You'll want to set the Boost Configuration bit to 0 (OFF - previous step) if you're performance testing on the dyno.

 Now we'll touch on the Feed Forward (FF) tables, these tables are available in both kPa and PSIA, I prefer kPa for manifold pressure so that's the tables we'll stick with for this explanation.
-While the boost control will work without these tables, they provide a "base" table to characterize the boost control valve being used and allow the system to hit it's target boost as fast as possible under any condition.
+While the boost control will work without these tables, they provide a "base" table to characterize the valve being used and allow the system to hit it's target boost as fast as possible under any condition.
 Shown above is the X-Axis table for FF table, this table should be set to range across the boost capability of the vehicle from low to high.
 So with a bypass valve there is always some minimum amount of boost that you will see, in the case of this vehicle the minimum is 115 kPa with the bypass full open and the maximum based off the pulley selection with the bypass closed is 210 kPa.

 Once you have the FF boost operating levels defined, open the FF - Target kPa Duty Cycle (DC) and add the corresponding DC that drives that boost level.
 Now of course, you won't know what these values are so there are a few ways to determine these and we'll get to those later.
 For now, if you're using a Dual Port Vacuum Bypass I'd recommend leaving the default values shown above to start with.
 For SmoothBoost you'll need the DC value to reach 0 when you command maximum boost, so based on your peak boost determined by pulley selection, set that boost value to 0 DC in the Feed Forward table.